 The pages of Indian history are unlimited and vast.
-A simple look at it and one can see the thousands of names who have fought for the Independent India that we have today and contributed to it from every sphere of life.
-However, there are many pages of this history that are often overlooked and the names forgotten.
+A simple look at it and one can see thousands of names who have fought for independent India and contributed to it from every sphere of life.
+However, there are many pages of this history that are often overlooked and the names are forgotten.
 One such name is Surayya Tyabji – the woman who came up with the final design of our national flag.

 Pingali Venkayyah has always been regarded as the man who came up with the design of our Indian flag.
-Contrary to popular belief, while the idea for the flag developed through the years with many names contributing to it, Pingali, in fact was a designer of the Swaraj Flag of the Indian National Congress.
-Surayya Tyabji was the one who came up the final idea for the Indian flag, but was never credited for it.
-It’s high time we recognize her contribution and give her the credit that she deserves.
+Contrary to popular belief, while the idea for the flag developed through the years with many names contributing to it, Pingali, in fact, was a designer of the Swaraj Flag of the Indian National Congress.
+Surayya Tyabji was the one who came up with the final idea for the Indian flag but was never credited for it.
+It’s high time we recognise her contribution and give her the credit that she deserves.

 Surayya Tyabji was married to Badruddin Tyabji who was an Indian Civil Servant and later served as the Vice Chancellor for the Aligarh Muslim University.
 She was a member of various committees under the Constituent Assembly and has played major roles in many of them.
 Artistic and multi-talented, she painted, cooked, sewed, rode, swam and managed the family investments.

 Trevor Royle, an English historian in his book The Last Days of The Raj wrote about how the national flag that we know of today came into existence on July 17, 1947.
 He wrote, “By one of those contradictions which run through India’s history, the national flag was designed by a Muslim, Badh-ud-Din Tyabji.
-Originally the tricolor was to have contained the spinning wheel symbol (charkha) used by Gandhi but this was a party symbol, which Tyabji thought might strike the wrong note.
-After much persuasion Gandhi agreed to the wheel because the Emperor Ashoka was venerated by Hindu and Muslim alike.
-The flag which flew on Nehru’s car that night hadbeen specifically made by Tyabji’s wife.”
+Originally the tricolour was to have contained the spinning wheel symbol (charkha) used by Gandhi but this was a party symbol, which Tyabji thought might strike the wrong note.
+After much persuasion, Gandhi agreed to the wheel because Emperor Ashoka was venerated by Hindus and Muslims alike.
+The flag which flew on Nehru’s car that night had been specifically made by Tyabji’s wife.”

 “She was the kind of Muslim woman people don’t talk about, because she didn’t fit either the docile voiceless burkha-clad stereotype or the fiery activist one.”